Seren taun: Rituals

 The Seren Taun rituals are different and varied among each villages, however the main ritual is the procession to presenting the rice to community leader.
 This rice are put into main leuit (rice barn) and secondary rice barns.
-The community leader later gave indung pare (mother of rice) that already blessed to the villages leaders to be planted in next agriculture cycle.
+The community leader later gave indung pare (mother of rice) that already blessed by the villages leaders to be planted in the next agriculture cycle.

 In some villages the rituals usually started with the collections of waters from several sacred water springs.
 Usually the water are collected from seven water springs in small jars to be united in one large water vessel, the water is blessed through prayers and considered sacred.
 The sacred water is later sprinkled upon people present in the festival, it is considered potent and would bring good luck and good fortunes for the people.
 The next rituals is sedekah kue, people brought traditional cakes, delicacies and also tumpeng on wooden palanquin.
 The cake later is fought among villagers as it is believed to bring good luck, and the tumpeng rice is distributed among the people to be consumed together.
 The slaughtering of water buffalo might also become the part of rituals, the meat is later distributed to the poor families in the village.
 Later in the night the wayang golek performance is held in the village main communal building.

 The main ritual of seren usually started in 08.00 in the morning, started with ngajayak procession (procession to bring and presenting the rice), continued with three mass performances; buyung dance, angklung baduy and angklung buncis angklung music performance, usually performed during seren taun in Cigugur.
 The ritual started with prayer to express gratitude to God for the abundance of harvest.
 Ngajayak main ritual is the presenting of rice from villagers to community leader to be stored in main barn, the rest is stored in secondary barns.
 Some of the rice is later rhythmically pounded together by women using wooden mortars and pestles.
 Some of blessed rice seed is placed in pavilion called Pwah Aci Sanghyang Asri (Pohaci Sanghyang Asri), and this rice seed is sought and fought by villagers as it is also believed to bring good fortune.

 In Cigugur, Kuningan, Seren Taun is started on 18 Rayagung.
 Several traditional Sundanese cultural performances is also demonstrated, such as pencak silat, Sundanese dances, nyiblung (water music), suling rando, tarawelet, karinding, and suling kumbang of Baduy people.